nick-wang/ha-clustering-auto/wiki/servers.md

 ask Malin for help...

+### HA200 (Intel blue machine)
+10.67.160.200
+10.67.161.200
+ask Malin for help...

+jenkins server deployed on this machine

-### HA dhcp and dns server
+### HA dhcp and dns server (VM deployed by infra@ team)
 10.67.160.10
+root
+suse

-use yast to configure
+use yast to configure dhcp/dns

+All ip range for HA team is from
+10.67.160.0/21 (8*254)

-for our servers ip range
+for our servers ip range, dhcp fixed:
 10.67.160.0/24 and 10.67.161.0/24

 other host like virtual machines use dhcp for an ip address these addresses start from 10.67.162.0, but I do not know the upper limit

-root
-suse
+So far, only 160.0/24 is assigned via dhcp.
+May possible to extend via modify range in dhpd.conf

 ### racktable
 http://racktable.suse.de/
 This site is totally different from what it was

+So useless based on the comment...

+### Admin
+infra@suse.de
+or
+Martin Caj mcaj@suse.de